sureshpatne/E-Commerce-Database-Management-System-using-SQL/README.md

 # -- step 12: insert values into Payments Table
      mysql> insert into payments  values (212,112, '2025-11-29', 25000, 'Card'),(213,113, '2025-11-28', 2000, 'Cash'),(214,114, '2025-11-26', 1000, 'UPI'),(215,115, '2025-11-26', 6000, 'UPI'),(216,116, '2025-11-24', 8000, 'Card'),(217,117, '2025-10-23', 8000, 'Cash'),(218,118, '2025-09-22', 9000, 'UPI'),(219,119, '2025-10-21', 10000, 'Card'),(220,120, '2025-10-22', 1099, 'UPI'),(221,121, '2025-10-18', 599, 'UPI'),(222,122, '2025-09-12', 899, 'Card'),(223,123, '2025-09-11', 1299, 'UPI'),(224,124, '2025-09-11', 4099, 'UPI'),(225,125,'2025-09-10', 4099, 'Cash');

+# -- Conclusion

+The E-Commerce Management System provides a structured and efficient approach to managing products, customers, orders, payments, and inventory using MySQL.
+This project demonstrates key database concepts such as relational design, foreign keys, and data integrity, ensuring accurate and reliable transaction handling.
+It also shows how SQL queries and stored operations can automate essential e-commerce tasks like order processing, stock updates, and payment tracking.